 From Disney’s Scrappy Past to Its Pervasive Present

-The founding of Walt Disney World represents a fundamental shift in the Sunshine State, a wild scheme that reshaped the very face of Florida.
-When real estate in the center of the peninsula started getting snapped up in massive lots during the 1960s, locals suspected that either billionaire Howard Hughes or the US space program was responsible.
+The founding of Walt Disney World represented a fundamental shift in the Sunshine State, a wild scheme that reshaped the very face of Florida.
+When real estate in the center of the peninsula started getting snapped up in massive lots during the 1960s, locals suspected that either billionaire Howard Hughes or the U.S. space program was responsible.

 No one imagined that a California businessman would erect a massive park with a walking, talking rodent as its star attraction.